Nitrino/easysubs/README.md

 - [LinguaLeo](https://lingualeo.com),
 - [Puzzle English](https://puzzle-english.com)

-For export to work, you must be logged in to learning service in the same browser.
+For the export to work, you must be logged in to the learning service that you want to use (make sure it's the same browser).
 Then select the desired service in the extension settings.

 ![word translation](screenshots/select-service.png)